carsoncall/carsoncall.dev/content/posts/deploying-executables-using-systemd.md

 # Example command to execute before starting the service
 ExecStartPre=/usr/bin/mount /dev/your/device

-# Prefixing with a '-' means that the service will continue to start up, even if this service fails
+# Prefixing with a '-' means that the service will continue to start up, even if this command fails
 ExecStartPre=-/usr/bin/neofetch

 # The command to start the service